rostools/cog-flow-intro/README.md

-# Collaboration with Git and GitHub: A gentle introduction to a team-based collaborative workflow using Git and GitHub
+# Git for Collaborative Teams
+#### An introductory course on team-based collaboration with Git and GitHub

 ## Description